LeoNatan/LNPopupController/README.md

 ## Notes

 * Non-translucent bars are not supported and can cause visual artifacts or layout glitches.
-Apple has many problem with such bars themselves, and supporting those is not a priority for LNPopupController.
+Apple has many problem with such bars themselves, and supporting those is not a priority for `LNPopupController`.
   * Instead, either use translucent bars, or set a background color to your bar instead of setting it as not translucent or set `extendedLayoutIncludesOpaqueBars` to true for contained controllers
 * Manually setting bottom bar properties, such as setting a tab bar’s or a toolbar’s `isHidden = true` **is explicitly discouraged by Apple and not supported by the framework**; it will lead to undefined behavior by the framework